 The history of Barcelona is contentious with two versions of just how it came into being and claimed its name.
 The modern city with its grid design is a major centre of commerce and art.
 It is also a hugely popular tourist destination.

-But away from the beaches (they're actually artificial, built for the 1992 Olympic Games) the city is in particular a major hub for students of art and architecture with a number of suitable museums and sites of real interest for school trips to Barcelona.
+But away from the beaches (they're actually artificial, built for the 1992 Olympic Games) the city is a major hub for students of art and architecture with a number of suitable museums and sites of real interest for a Barcelona school trip

 Includes: Free WiFi, Terrace, Bike rental, Table Tennis, Pool Table, Games Room, Snack Bar, Vending Machines, Luggage Storage, 24hr Reception, Packed Lunches, TV Lounge